theMoor9/SolanaWallet/sToken/README.md

-# Solana Airdrop Wallet Setup
+# Solana Token Wallet Setup

 This project is an example of how to create a simulation of a Solana wallet to manage Tokens on Devnet (Devnet is a Solana test network that allows simulation of transactions without using real funds).
 The script will generate a temporary wallet.